 Your rice probably will cook soon (in 15 mins) but we want that nice crust at the bottom of the pot (Tahdig) so for a better result:

-During this long cooking time, you can make 5-6 thin holes in rice with the bottom of a small spoon and add small chunks of Butter in them.
-This way, The the melted butter makes our Tahdig/rice crust better and gives a gorgeous color to it!
+During this long cooking time, you can make 5-6 thin holes in rice with the bottom of a small spoon and put small chunks of Butter in them.
+This way, The the melted butter makes our Tahdig/rice crust better and gives a gorgeous color!

 Preparing Saffron Rice